-Lottie vs Rive: Which Animation Tool Fits Your UI/UX Workflow?
+Lottie vs Rive Animation: Which Tool Best Fits Your UI/UX Workflow?

 We’ve played around with both, and while Rive is super impressive, we don’t use it all that often in our day-to-day.
 Most of our animation work starts in After Effects, and Lottie fits right into that setup thanks to the BodyMovin plugin.
 It just works well with how we build things, quick, flexible, and easy to plug into web and app projects.